UMLS-DL/UVA/README.md

 6. Thilini Wijesiriwardene, Vinh Nguyen, Goonmeet Bajaj, Hong Yung Yip, Vishesh Javangula, Yuqing Mao, Kin Wah Fung, Srinivasan Parthasarathy, Amit P Sheth, Olivier Bodenreider.
 UBERT: A Novel Language Model for Synonymy Prediction at Scale in the UMLS Metathesaurus. arXiv preprint arXiv:2204.12716.
 2021

+### Contact
+Any issue found while running the code can be posted in the [Issues](https://github.com/UMLS-DL/UVA/issues).
+Any question about the UVA project, please email Vinh Nguyen at vinh.nguyen@nih.gov.